 Select.
 Available workflows display based on the list you've selected.
 To use one of the grayed-out workflows, your list needs to meet the indicated requirements.

 Workflow configuration fields and choose your tracking options.
 These settings will be applied to all the emails in your workflow.
 You'll configure each email's settings later.

 Click the Send activity digest email check box to receive a daily email with reporting data for your workflow.
 Select edit to choose which account users you want the digest email to send to.

 - On the Trigger step, confirm or customize your trigger and segmentation options.
 Some triggers require more information from you, others are defaults based on the workflow type you chose on the List and Workflow step.

 - On the Emails step, add and design emails, organize them in your workflow, and tell us when each email should send.
 You can have up to 100 emails in each Automation workflow.
 If you need more than 100 emails, you will need to create multiple workflows.

 - On the Confirm step, look over the Pre-delivery Checklist and test your emails if you haven't already.
 Click Resolve or Edit to make changes.

 Add and Edit Emails

-Automation workflows can have one email or a lot of emails.
+Automation workflows can have one email or up to 100 emails.
 You'll add, design, and organize your emails in the Emails step.

 Create an Email